PKilgarriff/daily-diary-app/README.md

 CREATE DATABASE diary_manager_test;
 ```

-*To-Do: Once the databases have been test-driven, put the approopriate set-up commands here*
+*To-Do: Once the databases have been test-driven, put the appropriate set-up commands here*

 ## Running the Daily Diary App